Forlì

-Forlì (/fɔːrˈliː/ for-LEE; /it/; Furlè /rgn/; Forum Livii) is a comune (municipality) and city in Emilia-Romagna, Northern Italy, and is, together with Cesena, the capital of the Province of Forlì-Cesena.The city is situated along the Via Emilia, to the east of the Montone river, and is an important agricultural centre.
-The city hosts some of Italy's culturally and artistically significant landmarks; it is also notable as the birthplace of painters Melozzo da Forlì and Marco Palmezzano, humanist historian Flavio Biondo, physicians Geronimo Mercuriali and Giovanni Battista Morgagni.
-The University Campus of Forlì (part of the University of Bologna) is specialized in Economics, Engineering, Political Sciences as well as the Advanced school of Modern Languages for Interpreters and Translators (SSLMIT).
+Forlì (/fɔːrˈliː/ for-LEE; /it/; Furlè /rgn/; Forum Livii) is a comune (municipality) and city in Emilia-Romagna, Northern Italy, and is, together with Cesena, the capital of the Province of Forlì-Cesena.

+Situated in the Romagna plain along the Via Emilia, east of the Montone River, Forlì is the largest city in the province and has historically occupied a strategic position on the routes crossing the Apennines towards the territories of Romagna historically ruled by Florence until the early 20th century.
+The city originated as the Roman settlement of Forum Livii.
+During the Middle Ages it developed into a free commune and, between the 13th and 14th centuries, became the principal Ghibelline stronghold in Romagna, emerging as one of the main centres of resistance to papal authority in northern and central Italy.
+Throughout its history, particularly from the Renaissance to the Risorgimento, Forlì was a centre of political, scientific, artistic, and cultural activity, and was home to numerous figures who contributed to Italian public and intellectual life, including the painters Melozzo da Forlì and Marco Palmezzano, the humanist historian Flavio Biondo, and the physicians Girolamo Mercuriale and Giovanni Battista Morgagni.
+This historical and cultural legacy is reflected in the city's historic centre, which preserves architectural evidence from successive periods of development, including medieval, Renaissance, Baroque, and fascist architecture.

+Traditionally linked to agriculture and manufacturing, Forlì remains an important agricultural, commercial, and technological centre, benefiting from the productivity of its surrounding countryside and its strategic location along the Via Emilia.
+The city hosts a Campus of the University of Bologna, with programmes in economics, engineering, political science, medicine, and the School of Languages and Translation (SSLMIT).
+It is also home to the Aerospace Technology Centre and a network of museums, including the San Domenico Civic Museum, one of the city's main cultural institutions.

 History

 Ancient era

 The surroundings of Forlì have been inhabited since the Paleolithic: a site, Ca' Belvedere of Monte Poggiolo, has revealed thousands of chipped flints in strata dated 800,000 years before the present era, which indicates a flint-knapping industry producing sharp-edged tools in a pre-Acheulean phase of the Paleolithic.

 Forlì was founded after the Roman conquest of the remaining Gallic villages, about the time the Via Aemilia was built.
 With no clear evidence, the exact date this occurred is still under debate, though some historians believe that the first settlement of the ancient Roman Forum was built in approximately 188 BC by consul Gaius Livius Salinator (the same that fought Hasdrubal Barca and vanquished him at the banks of the Metaurus River in 207 BC), who gave it the Latin name Forum Livii, meaning "the place of the gens Livia".
 Others argue the town may have been founded later, during the time of Julius Caesar.
 In 88 BC, the city was destroyed during the civil wars of Gaius Marius and Sulla, but later rebuilt by the praetor Livius Clodius.